From Russia with Love (video game): Reception

-From Russia with Love received "mixed or average" reviews according to aggregating review website Metacritic.
+From Russia with Love received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
 Many points were given to the enhanced graphics and play difficulty.
 The Times gave it a score of four stars out of five and stated that "It's enough to make you toss your trilby on to a hat-rack in delight."
 However, Maxim gave it a score of six out of ten and stated that though the game was challenging, "it's also sometimes pedestrian, with a host of uninspired levels and dim bad guys ruining what could have been the triumphant return of 007."
 Within three months of its release, it had sold approximately 277,000 copies.

 In 2014, Schofield expressed disappointment that the game was not rated higher.
 Director Michael Condrey said, "It was a good game, but we didn't have enough time or resources to really deliver on the vision we wanted for it".
 In 2015, Graeme Virtue of Eurogamer called the game a "respectful tribute to the formative years of the character", concluding, "It might have ended up a rather haphazard game - with an utterly superfluous Natasha Bedingfield cameo - but From Russia With Love remains a fitting cultural artefact to commemorate what will presumably be both EA and Connery's final Bond swan song".